 Figure 11.
-Mean standard deviation of simulated blade flap moment based on met mast wind speed, free wind speed at hub centre and wind speed from pitot tube at 36 m.
-The variation is shown for observation average times ranging from 1 to 600 s.
+Mean standard deviation of simulated blade flap moment based on met mast wind speed, free wind speed at hub center and wind speed from pitot tube at 36m.
+The variation is shown for observation average times ranging from 1 to 600s.